12mre1/12mre1.github.io/_posts/2021-06-15-Optimizing-Deep-Neural-Nets-with-Tensorflow.md

 - Here is the NAG paper: _On the importance of initialization and momentum in deep learning_.
 Ilya Sutskever, James Martens, George Dahl, Geoffrey Hinton ; Proceedings of the 30th International Conference on Machine Learning, PMLR 28(3):1139-1147, 2013.

 - Here is the AdaGrad paper: _Adaptive Subgradient Methods for Online Learning and Stochastic Optimization_.
 John Duchi et al., Journal of Machine Learning Research 12(2011): 2121-2159.

+- Here is the Adam paper: _Adam: A Method for Stochastic Optimization._Diederik P. Kingma and Jimmy Ba. arXiv preprint: 1412.6980 (2014)